 The guild has many activities as a whole, of course.
 But many of us also form sub-groups to address special interests.
 These may meet more or less regularly, and vary between a couple members and nearly the whole guild.
 Contact the group leader(s) for inclusion in the sub-mailing lists and meeting notifications.

 The Study Group meets on calendar year basis, from January to December.
 The topic is chosen by consensus and changes every year.
-Meetings are held in member’s homes from 10:00 – 12:00; usually on the third Thursday of the month.
+Meetings are held by Zoom from 10:00 – 12:00; usually on the third Thursday of the month.
 Contact Central Coast Weavers for specifics.
-The study topic for 2020 is “Fabrics that Go Bump” and includes a variety of weaves and techniques.
+The study topic for 2023 is Doubleweave.

 - 2015: Lace Weaves

 - 2019: Profile Drafting and Block Weaves